SPCFXDA/conflux-devkit-hhv/README.md

 hh vars set DEPLOYER_PRIVATE_KEY
 ```

-To start the development node, you can use the following command:
+To start the development node, use:

 ```bash
 hh node
 ```

 This will start the local Conflux node and fund the genesis accounts on Core.

 Other available commands:

 To stop the node: